mozilla-iam/mozilla-iam/docs/deratcheting-user-flows.md

     * `user_id` sent to the RP is `github|123456`

 ### User logs in with second IdP for the first time

+This case would occur for old and new users (users that have and have not used the Mozilla IAM system before the new deratcheting rules were active).
+This case would happen only once for a given user.

 * GitHub returns profile of user to Auth0
     * `email=fulan@example.com`